 You thought Equatorial Guinea was the least visited country in the world?
 Technically it is, however, that is just because the country really topping this list is currently not receiving visitors.

 Libya stopped issuing tourist visas in 2015 and its borders with Chad, Niger, Sudan and Algeria have been closed since.
+This is still the case in 2019.
 The country is considered extremely dangerous and governments of several countries like the US, UK, Australia and most of Western Europe have advised their citizens against all (or in some cases all but essential) travel to Libya.

 Fun fact about Libya: Before the war, Libya had free education, free housing, free loans and no beggars.
 It was also a dictatorship.